FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 stressed the importance of preserving the records that had been retained in relation to Glin

-to facilitate any future investigation.---
+to facilitate any future investigation.
+---
 3

 24A.
 Notice of Motion submitted by Mayor K. O’Hanlon